 Each legislative session which lasts two calendar years, MassNAELA advocates for legislation that will help our elderly clients, clients with special needs, and their families here in Massachusetts.
-Below are the seven legislative bills that MassNAELA is advocating for this legislative session along with a brief summary.
+Below are the nine legislative bills that MassNAELA filed this legislative session along with a brief summary.
 To view the actual text of the bill please click directly on the bill number and to view a fact sheet about each bill click on the fact sheet link below the bill.
-For an overview of all the bills please click here.

 How to find your legislator: http://www.sec.state.ma.us/wheredoivotema/ type in your address and it will tell you who your state Rep and Senator are.
 Click the name and it will take you to their contact information.